 We held our first Contra Dances last winter and had a great time, having fun with dancers of all ages and experience levels!
 Caller Delia Clark encouraged everyone and we mixed and matched partners for each dance.
-Come give it a try on November 17!
+Come give it a try on March 30th – our last of the season!

 BarnArts Community Contra Dance and Potluck